-You can see them at Wildwood in a large grassy paddock surrounded by trees.
 The deer are often out in the open, but on very hot or very cold days look for them in amongst the trees where they shelter.

 Harvest mice are Britain's smallest rodents, their body is only the size of a 50p piece!
 At Wildwood you can see them all year in their enclosures in the pentagon shapes enclosure near the restaurant.
 They are excellent climbers, look for them high up in the stalks of grass, using their pre-hensile tails to hang on.
 They are active all year round, but are most active at dawn and dusk.
 The best times to see them are just as the park opens, and later afternoon.